 A one-credit-hour course, PSY 4191 Research, can be taken up to three times.
 Only a few openings are available in each lab, so slots are usually taken by advanced undergraduate students majoring in psychology who have completed the course in research methods (PSY 2321).

-The Industrial-Organizational Psychology Lab is located in the R.R.
-Mowrer Psychological Research Center on the east side of campus.
-Dr. Kraig Schell is the lead administrator of the facility, which provides general-purpose lab space with several computers, closed-circuit behavioral observation and a work area for industrial/organizational graduate students to conduct research projects.
+The Industrial-Organizational Psychology Lab is located in the Psychological Research Center on the east side of campus.
+The I/O lab space provides a general-purpose space with several computers, closed-circuit behavioral observation and a work area for industrial/organizational graduate students to conduct research projects.
 In the past, studies have addressed issues of human performance, error management and perception.

-The Social Perception Lab is located in Room 215 of the Academic Building, and is operated under the direction of Dr. Tay Hack.
+The Social Perception Lab is located in Academic 215 and is operated under the direction of Dr. Tay Hack.
 Research focuses on the study of person perception and the various factors involved in impression formation.
 Students receive first-hand experience with the research process, and gain valuable information regarding social psychological research.
 Students in this lab learn several skills including ethics training, as well as conducting research in the role of experimenter.
 Other skills may include preparing experiment materials, data entry, and data analysis.

-The Educational/Developmental Psychology Lab is located in Room 215 of the Academic Building and is under the direction of Dr. Kristi Cordell-McNulty.
-Current projects address college student issues such as motivation, social support , and persistence.
+The Experimental/Cognitive Psychology Lab is located in Academic 215 and is under the direction of Dr. Crystal Kreitler.

 Angelo State University Social Sciences Research Journal

-Angelo State University Social Sciences Research Journal aims to recognize ASU undergraduate and graduate students in the Department of Psychology, Sociology, and Social work for their scholarly accomplishments.
+Angelo State University Social Sciences Research Journal aims to recognize ASU undergraduate and graduate students in the Department of Psychology and Sociology and the Department of Social Work for their scholarly accomplishments.
 The journal promotes scholarly investigation and provides an opportunity for students to present their social sciences work in a selective journal.
-As an outlet for student research, we hope to provide opportunities to widely disseminate the results of their efforts.
+As an outlet for student research, we hope to provide opportunities to showcase the results of their efforts.

 Students may submit their own research manuscripts or faculty may submit student work.
-All submissions should be sent to:
+All submissions should be sent to Dr. Tay Hack.